brassica-collective/handbook/content/brassica/handbook/Agreements/entry_and_exit_pathways.md

 * Summarising the considerations discussed
 * Adding the potential participant to either the ‘participant invitation list’ or ‘retired proposals’ list, and
-* Communicating to the potential participant the outcome of the proposal, including any concerns/objections raised if relevant, and explaining the next steps in the process
+* Communicating to the potential participant the outcome of the proposal, including any concerns/objections raised if relevant, and explaining the next steps in the process.

 ### Invitation  {#invitation}